mcoder/private-set-intersection/README.md

 parameter of 160.
 This makes the third protocol far more efficient than the other two.
 Please refer to [this paper](http://link.springer.com/chapter/10.1007/978-3-642-14577-3_13) for more information regarding the theory behind these protocols.

+Some information about the included files are as follows.

+**simulate_psi.py:**

+This file simulates the three PSI protocols on randomly generated server and client sets.
+One can run this file by executing the following command.

+`python simulate_psi.py`